 I’m going to preface this section with: If insurance is required by a tour operator, then you should purchase it and have proof of purchase.

-Three of my trips required travelers to have medical evacuation insurance three times now and no one ever checked to verify my coverage.
+Three of my trips required travelers to have medical evacuation insurance and no one ever checked to verify my coverage.

 I’m still glad I had the proper paperwork and bought the insurance.
 There’s a reason tour companies have these requirements.